vivian-ng/Hardware/MRR_ESP_3DP/README.md

 - AUX1 connector for use with an external host, such as the closed-source MKS TFT32
 - A jumper for selecting Vout (either 3.3V or 5V)
 - A jumper for selecting the source for 5V (either from the input power supply, or from USB)

+TODO:
+- Add support for TMC2130 and TMC2208 drivers which can be enabled by configuring jumpers
+- Use MOSFET with smaller footprint for part cooling fan.

 Released under CERN Open Hardware Licence v1.2.
 See LICENSE.txt for details.